3 Ways to Check If an Object Has a Property in JavaScript

 4. Summary

-There are mainly 3 ways to check if the property exists.
+There are mainly 3 ways to check if the properties or keys exist in an object.

 The first way is to invoke object.hasOwnProperty(propName)